return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 Description
 -----------

+Determine whether a non-highmem page should be included in a hibernation image.

-We should save the page if it isn't Nosave, and is not in the range of pages statically defined as 'unsaveable', and it isn't a part of a free chunk of pages.
+We should save the page if it isn't Nosave, and is not in the range of pages statically defined as 'unsaveable', and it isn't part of a free chunk of pages.

 .. _`count_data_pages`: